Stained Glass Pattern

 DEAN'S STAINED GLASS

-Designing or deciding on a pattern is the challenging part of
+Deciding on or designing a pattern is the challenging part of a stained glass project.

 Choosing Your Glass: